Physics and Astronomy Department

 Courses for Non-Science Majors

 Astronomy 50: The Solar System provides an introductory but detailed discussion of the solar system with special emphasis on the application of physics and the measurement of fundamental properties.
-Includes laboratory.
+Includes laboratory and fulfills the “Natural and Physical Science” (NPS) General Education Curriculum requirement.

 Astronomy 51: Introduction to Astronomy reviews current knowledge regarding stars, galaxies, and the Universe, including methods of measurement and the applications of physics to astronomy.
-Includes laboratory.
+Includes laboratory and fulfills the “Natural and Physical Science” (NPS) General Education Curriculum requirement.

 Astronomy 52: Relativity, Black Holes, and Quasars is a descriptive introduction to Einstein’s theories of Special and General Relativity, with applications to the astrophysical phenomena of black holes and quasars.